Massive Choice, Ample Tasks (MaChAmp): A Toolkit for Multi-task Learning in NLP: Model

 \subsection{Model overview}

-An overview of the model is shown in Figure~\ref{fig:overview}. \name~takes a pre-trained BERT model~\cite{devlin-etal-2019-bert} as initial encoder, and fine-tunes its layers by applying an inverse square root learning rate decay with linear warm-up \cite{howard2018universal}, according to a given set of downstream tasks.
-For the task-specific predictions (i.e., decoding), each task has its own decoder, which is trained only for the corresponding task.
-By default all task-specific decoders are placed at the top-layer of the encoder (BERT); the configuration is though flexible (see Section~\ref{sec:datasetConfig}).
-To make sure the BERT layers are used optimally, a layer attention over all layers is used for each decoder.
+An overview of the model is shown in Figure~\ref{fig:overview}. \name~takes a pre-trained contextualized model as initial encoder, and fine-tunes its layers by applying an inverse square root learning rate decay with linear warm-up \cite{howard-ruder-2018-universal}, according to a given set of downstream tasks.
+For the task-specific predictions, each task has its own decoder, which is trained for the corresponding task.
+The model defaults to the embedding-specific tokenizer in Hugging Face~\cite{Wolf2019HuggingFacesTS}.\footnote{This includes both the pre-tokenization (in the traditional sense) and the subword segmentation.}

-All the input is converted to WordPieces~\cite{wu2016google}, an extension of Byte Pair Encodings (BPE) by~\newcite{sennrich-etal-2016-neural}.
-For word-level tasks, the first WordPiece item of a word is used for the prediction.
-For sentence level tasks, the pooled output of the \texttt{[CLS]} token is used.

-When multiple datasets are used for training, they are first separately split into batches (so each batch only contains instances from one dataset), which are then added together and shuffled before training.
-This means that small datasets will be underrepresented, which can be overcome by enabling proportional sampling (Section~\ref{sec:hyperconf}).
+When multiple datasets are used for training, they are first separately split into batches so that each batch only contains instances from one dataset.
+Batches are then concatenated and shuffled before training.
+This means that small datasets will be underrepresented, which can be overcome by smoothing the dataset sampling (Section~\ref{sec:hyperconf}).
 During decoding, the loss function is only activated for tasks which are present in the current batch.
-By default all tasks have an equal weight in the loss function.
-The weight can be tuned, see Section~\ref{sec:params}.
+By default, all tasks have an equal weight in the loss function.
+The loss weight can be tuned (Section~\ref{sec:datasetConfig}).